macdesu/rhythmbox-discord-rp/README.md

 # rhythmbox-discord-rp

-Discord's Rich Presence for RhythmBox
+## Discord Rich Presence for RhythmBox

+This will become a Rhythmbox plugin.